Multi-state Models For Disease Histories Based On Longitudinal Data: Application: CKD Onset and Progression in UK Biobank

 However, these naive estimates are potentially subject to IEB due to the omission of other risk factors (cf. Section \ref{ssec:sim-ieb}).
 For example, we observe a higher prevalence of diabetes and larger values of uACR for rs77924615 genotype AA compared to the other genotypes in state 2 (Table \ref{tab:ukb-risk-factor-distributions}).

-The most straightforward approach is to directly adjust the model for other risk factors.
+The most straightforward approach is to directly adjust the model for other risk factors, under the assumption that all relevant other risk factors are known and observable and, thus, no unmeasured confounding remains after adjusting for them.
 Here we include sex, PGS, diabetes, smoking, BMI, and uACR (see Section \ref{ssec:ukb-model-specification}).
 Inclusion of these risk factors leaves the genetic effect on CKD onset largely unchanged, while substantially attenuating the genetic effect on progression to Severe CKD from $-0.12$ to $+0.05$ (Table \ref{tab:ukb-models-risk-factors}).
+Additionally, the stepwise inclusion of the above risk factors also improves the model fit in terms of the Akaike Information Criterion.
 So while there is sound evidence for a hazard-increasing effect of the \textit{UMOD} genetic variant on CKD onset, there seems to be neither a detrimental nor a protective effect on CKD progression.
 This answers the second question posed at the very beginning of this paper.\\

 An alternative to the direct adjustment for other risk factors is to use propensity scores to compute subject- and state-specific stabilizing weights for the estimation of a weighted PAM (Appendix \ref{app-ssec:ukb-ps}).
 This weighting approach produces similar results as the adjustment approach regarding the estimation of rs77924615 effects on CKD onset and progression (Table \ref{tab:ukb-adjustment-weighting}).
 However, we note that the incorporation of time-varying covariates requires the estimation of time-varying weights and, while feasible, is much more complex \citep{hernan2000marginal, hernan2009observation, hernan2020causal}.